mkg20001/autoflash/README.md

 Some people may find it useful for themselves.

-Tested on my nexus 5x.
-More devices likely NOT being added.
+Tested on my nexus 5x & nexus player.
+More devices that I don't own likely NOT being added.